Anopheles stephensi: Seasonal activity

-A. stephensi is considered to be endophilic and endophagic, regardless that it may feed outdoors during the summer, when weather is warmer and humans and animals are more likely to sleep outside in the open air.
+Anopheles stephensi is considered to be endophilic and endophagic, regardless that it may feed outdoors during the summer, when weather is warmer and humans and animals are more likely to sleep outside in the open air.
 Although indoor feeding habits have shown no variation between seasons, adult females tend to feed more often at night during the summer rather than during the day in winter.
 A. stephensi shows a greater preference for humans over animals in urban areas, where they can be found year-round.

 Insecticide resistance

 The introduced African population appears to have arrived with several insecticide resistances.